 The department’s arrangement for advising students is structured so as to correspond to four stages of a student’s progress toward the PhD.
 These stages include the first year, the second-year paper, reading and research toward a dissertation topic, and work on the dissertation.

-- The director of graduate studies is assigned as advisor to all first-year students and continues to meet with all students at the beginning of each term and sign their study cards.
+- The director of graduate studies is assigned as an advisor to all first-year students and continues to meet with all students at the beginning of each term and sign their study cards throughout their time in the program.
 Her or his advising role is particularly important during the coursework stage (generally through the second year), because she or he has principal responsibility for monitoring the student’s progress toward fulfilling the general requirements for the degree: the preliminary requirement, the distribution requirement, and the language requirements.
-In addition, each first-year student is assigned a more informal faculty advisor.
+In addition, each first-year student is assigned an informal faculty advisor.

 - At the end of the first year, a student should arrange with a member of the faculty to supervise the student’s second-year paper.
 That faculty member will be the student’s advisor during the second year.
 If necessary, the director of graduate studies is available to assist a student in finding a suitable faculty member.

 - At the beginning of the third year, a student should arrange for a faculty member to be his or her advisor during the process of exploring areas for a possible dissertation and formulating a topic and a prospectus.
 This advisor may be the same person as the second-year paper advisor, but need not be.
 Normally, a student will continue with this advisor until the topical examination, but change is possible by arrangement among the parties involved.